TritonDataCenter/rfd/rfd/0005/README.md

      delivered.

  * Sdc-changefeed API is partitioned from its Moray
    * If sdc-changefeed API is unable to persist entries, it must refuse all incoming POSTs and respond with an HTTP 503 (Service unavailable).
 The 503 response will be handled by the publisher-agent(s) in exactly the same way as a partition between the publisher-agent and sdc-changefeed API (See above scenario).

  * Sdc-changfeed API is partitioned from listener(s)
-  * // This is where it gets tricky...
-Retry vs offset fetches...
+   * sdc-changefeed will continue to persist change feed entries without any regard for its listener count.
+It is perfectly reasonable for sdc-changfeed to have zero listeners.

+ * A listener-agent is partitioned from sdc-changefeed API and within the stored sequence-id range
+   * listener-agents should attempt to reconnect to sdc-changefeed API with an exponential back off.
+Additionally the agent is required to durably store its last seen sequence-id.
+Storing the last seen sequence-id allows the agent to pick up where it left off.
+Upon reconnecting to sdc-changefeed the agent will get the latest sequence-id that sdc-changefeed is aware of.
+If the sdc-changefeed's sequence-id doesn't match the agent's last seen sequence-id it will request all entries after its last seen sequence-id up to the current sequence-id from sdc-changefeed API while buffering any entries received from long polling.

+ * A listener-agent is partitioned from sdc-changefeed API and outside of the stored sequence range
+   * Since it isn't reasonable, and perhaps infeasible, for sdc-changfeed API to persist every event that has ever happened, it will only maintain a configurable range of sequence-ids (e.g. 2 days worth).
+In the scenario where a listener-agent is partitioned from sdc-changefeed API longer than the configurable range of sequence-ids can accommodate, the listener-agent will need to fetch the current state of the world from the source system (e.g VMAPI needs to produce a snapshot of what its state looks like at a given sequence-id).
+Once the listener-agent has caught up with the source system it can begin to apply any buffered entries and resume long polling.

+ * Sdc-changefeed receives a duplicate entry from a publisher-agent
+   * This is a state that realistically shouldn't ever exist.
+However, if this scenario is encountered, sdc-changefeed API should refuse all new entries from the publisher-agent in question and alarm loudly because this is a state that will likely need manual intervention and inspection of the change feed buckets in each subsystem.

+ * A listener-agent receives a duplicate entry from sdc-changefeed API
+   * The handling of duplicate events at the listener-agent is a correctness issue that is left up to the consumer.